Holonomic quantum control with continuous variable systems

+For simplicity, let us introduce our framework using a single oscillator (or mode).
+Consider the Lindbladian

 $[\aa,\aa^{\dg}]=1,$ $\ph\equiv\aa^{\dg}\aa$, $\k\in\mathbb{R}$, dimensionless $\a_{\n}\in\mathbb{C}$, and $\r$ a density matrix.
-The $d=1$ case {[}$\ff=\sqrt{\k}(\aa-\a_{0})${]} reduces to the well-known driven damped harmonic oscillator (Sec.
-9.1 in \cite{klimov_book}) whose unique steady state is the coherent state $|\a_{0}\ket$ (with $\aa|\a_{0}\ket=\a_{0}|\a_{0}\ket$).
-Variants of the $d=2$ case are manifest in driven 2-photon absorption (Sec.
-13.2.2 of \cite{puri}), the degenerate parametric oscillator (Eq.~12.10 in \cite{carmichael2}), and a laser-driven trapped ion (Fig.~2d of \cite{poyatos1996}).
+The $d=1$ case {[}$\ff=\sqrt{\k}(\aa-\a_{0})${]} reduces to the well-known driven damped harmonic oscillator (\cite{klimov_book}, Sec.
+9.1) whose unique steady state is the coherent state $|\a_{0}\ket$ (with $\aa|\a_{0}\ket=\a_{0}|\a_{0}\ket$).
+Variants of the $d=2$ case are manifest in driven 2-photon absorption (\cite{puri}, Sec.
+13.2.2), the degenerate parametric oscillator (\cite{carmichael2}, Eq.~12.10), and a laser-driven trapped ion (\cite{poyatos1996}, Fig.~2d; see also \cite{Garraway1998,*carvalho2001}).
 A motivation for this work has been the recent realization of the $\ff=\sqrt{\k}(\aa^{2}-\a_{0}^{2})$ process in circuit QED \cite{leghtas2014}, following an earlier proposal to realize $\ff=\sqrt{\k}(\aa^{d}-\a_{0}^{d})$ with $d=2,4$ \cite{cats}.
 For arbitrary $d$ and certain $\a_{\n}$, a qu$d$it steady state space is spanned by the $d$ well-separated coherent states $|\a_{\n}\ket$ that are annihilated by $\ff$.
-The main conclusion of this work is that universal quantum computation on this qudit can be done via two simple gate families, \textit{loop gates} and \textit{collision gates}, that rely on adiabatic variation of the parameters $\a_{\n}(t)$.
+The main conclusion of this work is that universal control of this qudit can be done via two simple gate families, \textit{loop gates} and \textit{collision gates}, that rely on adiabatic variation of the parameters $\a_{\n}(t)$.
+Universal computation on multiple modes can then be achieved with the help of an entangling two-oscillator \textit{infinity gate}.
 We first sketch the $d=2$ case and extend to arbitrary $d$ with $|\a_{\n}\ket$ arranged in a circle in phase space.
-We then derive the gates' Berry connections, analyze gate errors, and finally generalize to arbitrary arrangements of $|\a_{\n}\ket$.
-We conclude by commenting on the implementation of $F$ for arbitrary $d$.
+The straightforward generalization to arbitrary arrangements of $|\a_{\n}\ket$ is presented in \footnote{See Supplemental Material, which cites \cite{davies1978,*Thunstrom2005,*pekola2010,Lloyd1995,Avron2012a,Sarandy2005,sarandy2006,Avron2011,*Avron2012b,Venuti2015,\nadfs,\nans,braunstein2005,beige2000a,*burgarth2013,facchi2002,*paz-silva2012}, at URL for an extension of the infinity gate to qudits, proof of universal computation, generalization to arbitrary $|\a_{\n}\ket$, a sketch of the derivation of the Berry matrices, and details on how to integrate the gates with a photon loss error correction scheme.}.
+We then discuss gate errors and integration with cat-code error correction schemes \cite{Leghtas2013b,cats}, concluding with a discussion of experimental implementation.